RyanTopps/ToppsEncryptionMethod/README.md

 The exta parity bit also allow for determination of whether IV should be 64-bit(TDES) or 128-bit(AES)

 C# Class:
-I have made a little example solution with contains both methods and their member functions
+I have made a little example solution with a class that contains both methods and their member functions
 PUBLIC:
 byte[] CTEMKey;
 byte[] OTEMKey;